alexanderluna/alexanderluna.github.io/_posts/2018-06-11-basic-data-science.md

 In other words: The probability that our hypothesis is correct, given the data we have {: class="info-box" }

+**Random Variables** use real numerical values to describe a Probabilistic event and it may change value depending on the situation.
+For each value the random variable can take, there is a single probability.

 ## References
 - [Principles of Data Science (Packt Book)](https://www.amazon.com/Principles-Data-Science-techniques-making-ebook/dp/B01A8T8YNC)